10mm vs 45 ACP Cartridge: Which is the better option?

 Ping, Cling, and Pow

 I love being an American.
 I love cultural dominance, the 2nd Amendment, and I love the 10mm and 45 ACP.
-I keep 1911s in both calibers and in numerous configurations because they just plain rule.
+I keep 1911s in both calibers and in numerous configurations because they just rule.
 Both calibers are impressive, and personally, I won’t shy away from my fandom of the 10mm.
 However, I can admit the 45 ACP does some things better, and I like the option of owning both.

 What’s your choice?
 Let us know below.